Yuheshpandian/369-CSS-EFFECTS/README.md

 # **369-CSS-EFFECTS**

 A _Open-source Repository_ with a lot of helpful and simple CSS effects that helps beginners in learning Web Development and experimenting their knowledge in form of projects that benefit people. *369-CSS-EFFECTS's* main goal is to deliver useful and important CSS and HTML concepts to people in a easier way to infer.
-In simple words this Repository is a simple and conceptual `CSS` & `HTML` learning platform for emmerging Web Dev's.
+In simple words this Repository is a simple and conceptual `CSS` & `HTML` learning platform for emerging Web Dev's.

 <br>

 ## 🎯 **Objective**

-To deliver immensive `css` knowledge in form of simple concepts and code snippets to create basic css effects that are essential in the developments of crazy websites.
+To deliver immense `css` knowledge in form of simple concepts and code snippets to create basic css effects that are essential in the developments of crazy websites.

 - To help Web dev's to understand basic `CSS` concepts
 - To provide useful css code snippets of wonderful effects